shayzogo/node-tcp-server/README.md

 Redis commander is a web ui to manage redis.<br>
 Be aware, it will manage the redis of the localhost include websites and pm.<br>
 The branch of this project is `bull`

+## About the file test-client.sh
+This is a bash command for looping 10000 iterations of client.php.<br>
+This file, unlike the apache benchmark, will be slower and make every iteration one call (will not send multiple requests concurrently)<br>
+Try not to use this file.